There is a waitlist to join Masterworks.

 Masterworks Track Record

-Masterworks has made 20 exits to date.
-Check out some of the returns below:
+Masterworks has completed 23 exits of their 450+ offerings to date.
+Check out the full history of the sales and their returns below:

-While its performance thus far is exceptional, Masterworks is a relatively young company with a rather short track record.
+While performance from these exits thus far is exceptional, Masterworks is a relatively young company still building a longer-term track record.

-That being said, contemporary art as an asset class has appreciated faster than gold, real estate, and the S&P 500 since 1995, with a 12.6%% average annualized appreciation.
+That being said, contemporary art as an asset class has appreciated faster than gold, real estate, and the S&P 500 since 1995, with an 11.2% average annualized appreciation.

 Who is Masterworks Best For?

-Masterworks is ideal for investors who are looking to diversify their investment portfolio into alternative assets AND for art investors who don’t want to deal with the up-front cost, required maintenance, and hassle of buying and selling art on their own.
+Masterworks is ideal for investors who are looking to diversify a slice of their investment portfolio into alternative assets AND for art investors who don’t want to deal with the up-front cost, required maintenance, and hassle of buying and selling art on their own.

-Masterworks does require an up-front investment of $10,000 and the investments aren’t guaranteed to have liquidity, so investing is best suited for long-term investors who don’t need access to their funds for quite a while.
+Masterworks does require an up-front investment of $15,000 (subject to waiver) and the investments aren’t guaranteed to have liquidity, so investing is best suited for long-term investors who don’t need access to their funds for quite a while.

 As an alternative investment platform, investing with Masterworks carries a higher amount of risk than traditional investments.
 However, many of their artists show strong market risk-adjusted appreciation (commonly measured as Sharpe Ratio).